RRTRP Betterment of Darkwood Road Commences.

 Darkwood Road

-Bellingen Shire Council is proud to announce the commencement of the much-anticipated rehabilitation of Darkwood Road, a key project under the $11 million Regional Roads and Transport Recovery Package (RRTRP).
-This initiative is jointly funded by the Albanese and Minns Governments under the Disaster Recovery Funding Arrangements, designed to improve the resilience of our road network against floods and fires.
+Bellingen Shire Council is proud to announce the commencement of the much-anticipated Betterment of Darkwood Road, which along with the Betterment of Kalang Road, is being funded under the Regional Roads and Transport Recovery Package (RRTRP).

 Mayor Cr.
 Steve Allan said the rehabilitation of Darkwood Road marks a significant milestone in enhancing road infrastructure across the Shire.

 “The impact of recent disasters has made it clear how critical our road network is for the community.
-With this funding from the Australian and NSW Governments, we are addressing key priorities to ensure our roads are safer, more reliable, and resilient,” Cr.
-Mayor Steve Allan said.
+With this funding from the Australian and NSW Governments, we are addressing key priorities to ensure our roads are safer, more reliable, and resilient,” Mayor Allan said.

 The Darkwood Road rehabilitation project includes: